Students may appear before the Icahn School of Medicine at Mount Sinai Promotions Committee if any of the following occurs:

 - Six course and/or clerkship directors (three from Year 1 or 2 courses, three from clinical clerkships or courses)

-Additionally, when available, the Faculty Advisor for the student being presented will attend the meeting as a non-voting member and act as a student advocate.
+Additionally, when available, the Faculty Advisor for the student being presented will attend the meeting as a student advocate.

 Appointment to the Promotions Committee is as follows: